Graduate Emphasis

 You can look at other classes that address Chicano/Latino issues, such as courses on immigration or race/ethnicity.
 You might also consider taking an independent study course with one of our department faculty.
 You will need to petition for these courses to count and are encouraged to check with the graduate emphasis director ahead of time to confirm that the course will meet the requirements.

-What courses have emphasis students previously petitioned to count?
+What courses have Emphasis students previously petitioned to count?

 Emphasis students have been able to petition many courses that are not listed in Chicano/Latino Studies to count.
-Common ones include:
+Some of these are taught by our affiliates(opens in a new tab) and include:- Sociology 233.
+Immigration and the New Second Generation

-• Sociology 264.
+- Sociology 264.
 Immigrant America

 You can petition to have such a class count as an elective class.
-To do so you would need to provide the syllabus and write a short 1-2 page memo detailing the extent to which the course covered Chicano/Latino issues and how it has informed your understanding of Chicano/Latino Studies.
+To do so, you would need to provide the syllabus and write a short 1-2 page memo detailing the extent to which the course covered Chicano/Latino issues and how it has informed your understanding of Chicano/Latino Studies.

-You can petition to have one independent study class count as an elective class.
+You can petition to have one independent study (299) class count as an elective class.
 You would need to develop a syllabus for an independent study course that includes reading and writing assignments commensurate with a regular seminar class.
 The faculty member, optimally a member of the Chicano/Latino Studies faculty, would provide guidance in developing the syllabus and overseeing the course.

 Why do I need to take classes in other departments and schools?

-We know that graduate students are busy but we believe that it is important to develop a holistic and interdisciplinary understanding of Chicano/Latino issues.
+To be a Chicano/Latino Studies scholar, it is important to develop a holistic and interdisciplinary understanding of Chicano/Latino issues.
 You are encouraged to take courses that align with your research area to increase the breadth of the methodological and theoretical tools you bring to your research.

 Can I list the emphasis on fellowship applications or my CV before completing it?

 Yes, admitted students are encouraged to include their intention to complete the emphasis on their CVs and in fellowship application statements.
 You can list it as in progress.
-This can help you demonstrate your commitment to studying marginalized communities for fellowships that target diversifying academia, such as the Ford Foundation fellowships.
-It can also be included as a reason why UC Irvine is a good fit for your graduate training.

 What do I get when I complete the emphasis?

-The department will issue you a formal letter of completion and you are encouraged to list the emphasis on your CV and other materials.
+The department will issue you a formal letter of completion, and you are encouraged to list the emphasis on your CV and other materials.
 Unfortunately, it does not appear on your degree or transcript.

 What other support or opportunities does the department offer to emphasis students?